 CBD can help break the cycle by addressing certain external factors that interrupt the natural process of sleep.
 Cannabidiol is widely known as a natural treatment for anxiety.
 It reduces stress and anxious thoughts allowing your body and mind to relax, which leads to improved sleep parameters.
 Me and many more around the world can attest for this.

 But you’re here for the science, right?
-Here’s the evidence.
+Here’s the current evidence.

 No side effects were noticed during the five months of treatment.